FalkoGuderian/HeadacheDiary/README.md

 ### Voice Features
 - **Voice Recording**: Chrome 100+ and Chromium-based browsers (Web Speech API)
-- **Speech Recognition**: Requires microphone access and HTTPS security context
+- **Speech Recognition**: Browser-native speech-to-text, requires microphone access and HTTPS security context
 - **Text-to-Speech**: Available in Chrome, Firefox, Safari, and Edge
-- **Transcription**: OpenRouter API integration with Gemini model for speech-to-text

 ### First-Time Setup
 When using voice features for the first time, you'll be prompted to allow microphone access.
 Make sure to: